WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 ### Avoid splitting compound words

-It can be tricky to think of two words for every element, so it might be tempting to add a dash inside a compound word, for example `tool-tip` or `over-lay`.
+It can be tricky to think of two words for every element, so it might be tempting to add a dash inside a compound word.
+For example splitting "tooltip" into `tool-tip` or "overlay" into `over-lay`.
 Adding dashes to compound words like this can look a little confusing so it might be beneficial to spend the effort and think of another word to add to these, for example `tooltip-popover` or `overlay-dialog`.

-If your Autonomous Custom Element borrows concepts from other built-ins then you could make up a name that uses the built-in, for example `fancy-button`, `color-input`, `radial-meter`.
+### Using names from existing elements

+If your _Autonomous Custom Element_ borrows concepts from other built-ins then you could make up a similar name.
+For example `fancy-button` for an element like `<button>`, `color-input` for an element like `<input>`, or  `radial-meter` for an element like `<meter>`.
+You might want to avoid doing this for all except _Customised Built-ins_.
+If your element doesn't share anything in common with an existing built-in, then it's best to avoid having a similar name, as it might cause confusion.

 ### Make the name concise, but clear